 Key Takeaways

-• Prevent orders with proper permits and safety: The most effective way to avoid a shutdown is to secure all correct permits for the full scope of your project before work begins and to consistently maintain a safe, compliant job site.
+- Prevent orders with proper permits and safety: The most effective way to avoid a shutdown is to secure all correct permits for the full scope of your project before work begins and to consistently maintain a safe, compliant job site.

-• Follow a methodical plan to lift an order: If you receive a Stop Work Order, your path forward is clear: immediately halt work, correct the specific violation cited in the notice, schedule a re-inspection, and pay any associated fines to get the order lifted.
+- Follow a methodical plan to lift an order: If you receive a Stop Work Order, your path forward is clear: immediately halt work, correct the specific violation cited in the notice, schedule a re-inspection, and pay any associated fines to get the order lifted.

-• Recognize the full financial impact: The consequences of a work stoppage go far beyond the initial fine, creating costly project delays, ongoing equipment rental fees, and potential contract disputes that can seriously affect your budget and timeline.
+- Recognize the full financial impact: The consequences of a work stoppage go far beyond the initial fine, creating costly project delays, ongoing equipment rental fees, and potential contract disputes that can seriously affect your budget and timeline.

-What is a Stop Work Order?
+What Exactly Is a Stop Work Order?

 Imagine showing up to your job site and seeing a bright red or orange notice posted, demanding all work come to a halt.
 That’s a Stop Work Order (SWO).
 It’s a formal, legal directive from a government agency, like your local building department, that immediately pauses all or part of a construction project.
 It’s not a suggestion; it’s a command that requires your full and immediate attention.